'New evidence' emerges in Marilyn Manson sexual abuse case, DA says

 "It is our office's responsibility to ensure that we have a complete picture of the admissible evidence available before making a filing decision.
 Senior staff members have met with victims, and our prosecutors continue to remain in contact with the victims and their representatives throughout this process," the DA's office said in a statement.
 "We are committed to making sure they are treated with dignity and respect."

-Manson, whose real name is Brian Warner, has been accused of sexual harassment and assault by Ashley Walters, a photographer who worked with and for Manson Records from May 2010 to October 2011.
+Bianco isn't the only victim to speak out.
+Manson has also been accused of sexual harassment and assault by Ashley Walters, a photographer who worked with and for Manson Records from May 2010 to October 2011.

 She alleged the singer sexually abused and battered her multiple times and required her to travel with drugs.
 She also maintained that he bragged about raping women and showed her a video of himself abusing an underage girl.

-Manson attorney Gene Williams Stern said that much of what Walters alleged was contradictory and that the evidence showed she knew the alleged abuses were wrong at the time.
+Manson's attorney, Gene Williams Stern, said that much of what Walters alleged was contradictory and that the evidence showed she knew the alleged abuses were wrong at the time.
 He also said Walters did not provide proof of any threats by Manson.

 Walters' case is still working its way through the court system.
 She came forward along with several other women who accused the singer of sexual abuse, including actress Evan Rachel Wood.